On a certain approach to quantum homogeneous spaces

 In the case of compact quantum groups the situation considerably simplifies.
 It easy to realize that the quantum counterpart of a transitive group action is provided by the concept of ergodic coaction (see \cite{BF}, \cite{Pod}).
 Adopting this view point, the harmonic analysis on the homogeneous spaces may be extended to the quantum setting.
 A quantum counterpart of a given classical result may happen to be not totally straightforward which is exemplified by the following surprising fact: the multiplicity of an irreducible subrepresentation entering a quantum homogeneous space, though always finite, may exceed the classical dimension of this representation - for the explicit examples we refer to \cite{VaesErg}.
 In order to formulate the quantum version of the discussed inequality the quantum dimension was introduced in \cite{BF}.
 In spite of some subtleties, the theory of quantum homogeneous spaces of compact quantum groups is satisfactory.

-As soon as we drop the compactness assumption we are immediately challenged with a problem of formulating an appropriate definition of a quantum homogeneous space. $\C^*$-algebraic methods that prove their strength in the compact case seem to be not efficient enough to capture the homogeneity of a non-compact type classical space.
-To be more precise, suppose that $\X$ is a homogeneous space of a locally compact but non-compact group $\G$.
-The problem that one is confronted with is to express the transitivity of the action of $\G$ on $\X$ by some properties of the $\G$-$\C^*$-algebra $\C_0(\X)$.
-Even such a basic question has so far not been answered.

 In this paper we propose a definition of a quantum homogeneous space (QHS) which goes beyond the compact and the quotient case.
 Our approach is motivated by the Vaes' construction of a quantum quotient of a locally compact quantum group by its closed quantum subgroup and is based on the interplay between the $\C^*$-algebraic and the von Neumann version of a QHS.
-Classically, our definition reduces to the notion of homogeneous spaces, providing an operator algebraic characterization of the transitive group actions which does not invoke the identification with a quotient space.
+Classically, our definition reduces to the notion of homogeneous spaces.
 Our definition is compatible with different classes of examples of quantum homogeneous spaces such as: quantum homogeneous spaces of the quotient type due to S. Vaes \cite{Vaes}, quantum homogeneous spaces of a compact quantum group studied by P. Podle\'s \cite{Pod1} and the Rieffel deformation of G-homogeneous spaces - see \cite{pkrdhs}.
 On the other hand we are able to rule out the paradoxical examples of non-compact quantum homogeneous spaces of a compact quantum group provided by S.L.
 Woronowicz \cite{woreq2}.

-Although the above the advantages, the proposed theory of QHS is not yet satisfactory.
-It is expected that in the non-regular quotient case there should exist examples which does not fit into it, not mentioning that dropping the regularity assumption one does not even know how to construct the quantum quotient.
+Although the above advantages, the proposed theory of QHS is not yet satisfactory.
+It is expected that in the non-regular quotient case there should exist examples which do not fit into it, not mentioning that dropping the regularity assumption one does not even know how to construct the quantum quotient.
 Some of the experts suggested to base the construction of the quotient-type QHS on the integration along the quantum subgroup (private communication by S.L.
 Woronowicz, R. Meyer).
 The mathematical tools for this construction already exist (see \cite{RM}, \cite{Rf3}) but the theory of QHS which uses it is not formulated.